Ishaq al-Mawsili: Early life

 Modern sources vary on the exact location and birthdate of Ishaq al-Mawsili.
-The arabist Everett K. Rowson (in Encyclopædia Iranica) and the musicologist Eckhard Neubauer (in Grove Music Online) record 767–768 and 767 respectively (150 AH), while the musicologist Owen Wright (in the Encyclopaedia of Islam) records 772 (155 AH).
+The scholar Everett K. Rowson (in Encyclopædia Iranica) and the musicologist Eckhard Neubauer (in Grove Music Online and Encyclopædia Iranica) record 767–768 and 767 respectively (150 AH), while the musicologist Owen Wright (in the Encyclopaedia of Islam) records 772 (155 AH).
 With similar contradiction, Rowsen and Wright state that he was born in Ray, while Neubauer records Arrajan, though he includes '?', noting uncertainty on the matter.
-Ishaq's father Ibrahim al-Mawsili, also a musician of Persian origin, received Arab and Persian musical training in Ray.
+Ishaq's father Ibrahim al-Mawsili, a Persian, received Persian musical training in Ray.
 Ibrahim met and married Ishaq's mother Šāhak, before the family moved to Abbasid capital of Baghdad.
 The capital was previously Damascus and had only recently become Baghdad upon the Abbasid dynasty's ascendancy; such a shift towards Persia was reflected in the Abbasid society, and Ibrahim was among the many emerging prominent Persian intellectuals of the Caliphate.
 Ibrahim found considerable acclaim and patronage in the capital, serving under three successive Abbasid caliphs: Al-Mahdi, Al-Hadi and Harun al-Rashid.

 The success of his father allowed Ishaq to be raised "among the cultured elite", being given a comprehensive education in both music and the Islamic sciences.
 His teachers included the noted literary scholars Abu Ubaidah and Al-Asmaʿi.
 Ishaq attended a high level of skill in poetry, primarily using traditional styles.
 He was "known for his scholarly prowess", particularly his knowledge of philology and jurisprudence (fiqh).
 The caliph Al-Ma'mun would later permit him to attend court sessions with literary and legal scholars, rather than musicians, in light of his intellect.
 Al-Ma'mun would also remark that he would have, in the words of Wright, "appointed him qadi [a judge] had he not already been known as a musician".
 Ishaq's importance, however, lies chiefly with his musical contributions.
 His principal teachers were his father Ibrahim and the noted lutenist Zalzal, who was a student of his father.
 Ishaq would later declare that Zalzal to be the most outstanding lutenist of his time.
 The singer Atika bint Shuhda was also his teacher, and purportedly taught Ishaq one or two pieces each day for seven years.